bznein/bznein/README.md

 They are both at the very beginning and should hopefully improve in the future.

 ### Things I'd like to do
-- First think I'd like to do: fill this section!
+- First thing I'd like to do: fill this section!